-In the Clark School of Engineering, all students are required to meet with an academic advisor at least once per semester in order to receive permission to register for coursework in the upcoming term.
+All A. James Clark School of Engineering students are required to meet with an academic advisor at least once per semester in order to receive permission to register for coursework in the upcoming term.
 Nicole Hollywood is the academic advisor for all Fire Protection Engineering undergraduate students.
-It is recommended that students speak with Ms. Hollywood at least two weeks prior to their posted registration time for the upcoming term.
-Students may also schedule appointments on an as needed basis.

-Starting in Fall 2008, all first semester freshman in the Department of Fire Protection Engineering will, in consultation with the Department, develop an individual four-year graduation plan.
-This is required.
+All first semester freshman in the Department of Fire Protection Engineering are required to develop an individual four-year graduation plan in consultation with an advisor.
 Students will not be allowed to register for their next semester's classes until they have a completed an approved plan of study.